 Summary - overview information about your account, including your unique Oriel PIN.
 From here you can add details to your applicant registration.

 - Watch List - here you can edit your communication settings, and decide if you wish to receive email alerts for various stages of the process, eg vacancy closing deadlines.

-My Applications - applications you have started or made will are listed and can be accessed here.
+Applications - applications you have started or made are listed and can be accessed here.
 Each application contains summary information, including the status of the application.
 You can click on each application to either continue completing, view more detail, or carry out certain actions such as selecting preferences or amending referee details.

 Document Upload - some applicants will be required to upload documents to their application, this is the area where documents are uploaded.
 Just before submitting your application you will be required to link the relevant documents to your form.

 Messages - all messages sent to you via the system during the recruitment round, be they email or SMS in format, will have a copy stored here for reference (if you have any unread messages, the tab header will read 'Messages ( x )').

 Interviews - details of any interviews will be held here.
 Upon receiving an invitation, you can book a place at interview via this tab.